-A new publishing program at Georgetown University Press
+A new publishing program from Georgetown University Press

-The Global Business and the Global Economy program includes books on business, the economy, and finance.
-We seek to present actionable, relevant information for business leaders, business students, and general readers, infusing the traditional business disciplines—leadership, marketing, sales, finance, data analysis, information technology, cybersecurity, operations and supply chain, and human resources—with timely and critical information, scholarship, and expertise.
-Career development, workforce culture, and communication are also covered by our authors.
-The program offers readers a global perspective on the role of the private sector in some of the most pressing issues and trends of our time, including economic and wealth inequality; climate change and its economic impact; the unsustainability of hypercapitalism; the economic disruption caused by trade wars and rapid advances in artificial intelligence, automation, and robotics; and, last but certainly not least, the economic impact of the global pandemic and the recent, worldwide attention being paid to racial injustice in the United States.
+The Global Business, Economics, and Finance publishing program presents actionable, relevant information for business leaders, business students, and general readers, infusing the traditional business disciplines—leadership, marketing, sales, finance, data analysis, information technology, cybersecurity, operations and supply chain, and human resources—with timely and critical information, scholarship, and expertise.
+Career development, workforce culture, leadership communication, and risk analysis and governance issues are also covered by our authors.
+The program offers readers a global perspective on the role of the private sector in some of the most pressing issues and trends of our time, including economic and wealth inequality; diversity, equity, and inclusion; climate change and its economic impact; the unsustainability of hypercapitalism; the economic disruption caused by trade wars and rapid advances in artificial intelligence, automation, and robotics; and, last but certainly not least, the economic impact of the global pandemic and the war in Ukraine.
 The history and future of capitalism—as well as business history, economic history, and financial history—will also figure prominently in the program.
 Diversity among our authors and as a subject of study and practice will be a core component.
 All of these subjects are held together by a recognition that business exists not merely to generate revenue but also to serve society.

 Commanding Attention at Work (and at Home) by Managing Your Social Presence